mffiedler/svt-case-doc/storage/cns_internal.md

 Login <code>QEOS10 OpenStack</code> and launch an instance based on image
 <code>rhel-atomic-cloud-7.3.4-8</code>.
 The reason we chose that image here
 is that docker is pre-installed.
+In order to establish ssh to the machine, we need to assign a floating IP to it.

 ## Check out images version (RH internal network)